krkn-chaos/krkn/README.md

 ### Blogs and other useful resources
 - Blog post on introduction to Kraken: https://www.openshift.com/blog/introduction-to-kraken-a-chaos-tool-for-openshift/kubernetes
 - Discussion and demo on how Kraken can be leveraged to ensure OpenShift is reliable, performant and scalable: https://www.youtube.com/watch?v=s1PvupI5sD0&ab_channel=OpenShift
+- Blog post emphasizing the importance of making Chaos part of Performance and Scale runs to mimic the production environments: https://www.openshift.com/blog/making-chaos-part-of-kubernetes/openshift-performance-and-scalability-tests

 ### Contributions
 We are always looking for more enhancements, fixes to make it better, any contributions are most welcome.
 Feel free to report or work on the issues filed on github.